Charnel ground: Sutrayana and Early Buddhism

 At the end of each of these contemplations there follows the conclusion: "This body of mine also has this nature, has this destiny, cannot escape it."

 Similar are the 10 objects of loathsomeness (asubha q.v.).

 Polysemy and metaphor

-On the face of it or alternatively the cosmetic level, the charnel ground is simply a locality often chthonic where bodies are disposed of, either by cremation or burial.
-Though the charnel ground is to be understood as a polysemy and metaphor it must be emphasized that holy people as part of their sadhana and natural spiritual evolution grappling with death, impermanence and transition did historically in India, China and Tibet as well as in other localities, frequent charnel grounds, crematoriums and cemeteries and were often feared and despised by people who did not understand their 'proclivities' (Sanskrit: anusaya).
+On a superficial level, the charnel ground is simply a locality, often chthonic, where bodies are disposed of, either by cremation or burial.
+Though the charnel ground can be understood as a polysemy and metaphor, these sites were historically also frequented by holy people in India, China, Tibet and other areas as part of their sadhana and natural spiritual evolution grappling with death, impermanence and transition.
+Charnel grounds, crematoriums and cemeteries were often feared and despised by people who did not understand their 'proclivities' (Sanskrit: anusaya).

 From a deeper structural significance and getting to the substantive bones of the Vajrayana spiritual point of view however, the charnel ground is full of profound transpersonal significance.
 It represents the 'death of ego' (Sanskrit: atmayajna), and the end of: